 You are planning a weekend getaway and want to fly a straight line to your destination but as you consult the sectional, you realize that there is a large patch of restricted airspace right in the middle of your proposed flight path.
 Going around it would add over an hour to your flight, but that is your only option, right?

-Not necessarily.
-Before you tack on the extra time and fuel costs by settling for a detour, take a moment to learn about restricted airspace.
-Remember that restricted does not necessarily mean prohibited, and by understanding the rules for restricted airspace, you will know if you should seek authorization to fly in it and how to do so.
+Remember that restricted does not necessarily mean prohibited, and by understanding the rules for this type airspace, you will know if you should seek authorization to fly in it and how to do so.

 What is restricted airspace?

-Restricted airspace is one of the seven types of special use airspace designated by the FAA and explained in 14 CFR Part 73 Subpart B. According to the AIM, “Restricted areas contain airspace identified by an area on the surface of the earth within which the flight of aircraft, while not wholly prohibited, is subject to restrictions.
+“Restricted areas contain airspace identified by an area on the surface of the earth within which the flight of aircraft, while not wholly prohibited, is subject to restrictions.
 Activities within these areas must be confined because of their nature or limitations imposed upon aircraft operations that are not a part of those activities or both.”

 Types of restricted airspace

-Restricted airspace can be used for various purposes and is meant to protect aircraft from hazardous activities taking place within the space.
-The military is one of the agencies that commonly makes use of restricted airspace, and restricted airspace is often found over large military installations.
 Military restricted airspace can be used for live bomb drops, aerial gunnery, artillery firing, or guided missiles.
 Entry without authorization while the restricted airspace is in use can be highly dangerous.
-Restricted airspace may be considered “open, active, or hot” if it is currently in use and “closed or cold” if it is not.
+Airspace with restrictions may be considered “open, active, or hot” if it is currently in use and “closed or cold” if it is not.

 How many restricted areas are there?

 There are currently over 370 restricted flight areas over the United States and its coastal waters.
 The agencies using the restricted airspace must submit a yearly report detailing among other things what the space was used for and how many hours, days, and weeks out of the year the space was actively used.
-If the agency is no longer using the restricted area frequently enough to warrant the designation, that airspace may be allowed to revert to a non-restricted type of airspace.

-No aircraft are allowed to operate within a restricted area unless they have secured prior authorization from either the listed using agency or the controlling agency.
-In this context, the using agency is the organization, agency, or military command whose use of the area necessitated it being designated as restricted.
-The controlling agency is the FAA facility that is responsible for overseeing that controlled airspace.
+No aircraft are allowed to operate in the restricted area unless they have secured prior authorization and have the using agency or controlling agency issue a clearance.
+In this context, the using agency is the organization, agency, or military command whose use of the area necessitated it being designated as a restricted area.

 The FAA can request that the using agency submit a letter authorizing joint use of the airspace between the using agency and the controlling agency.
 If this letter is submitted, the using agency is still in charge of the restricted area, however it can notify the controlling agency of times when the controlling agency can grant other requests for transit through the area.
-This is common for restricted use areas that are only used during certain days or times.
-With a joint-use letter in place, the FAA can allow other traffic through the restricted airspace when the using agency confirms that the airspace is not in use and is open to such traffic.

 If there is no joint-use authorization letter on file, the ATC controller will be unable to grant clearance.
 For prohibited and non-joint use airspace, ATC will issue a clearance to navigate the aircraft around the restricted airspace.

 Entering a restricted area without proper authorization is an airspace violation and, depending on the severity and type of restricted area, can lead to enforcement action.
 Enforcement can be a simple letter of reprimand, a license suspension, or in more severe situations even a license revocation.
-If the airspace in question was actively in use at the time of incursion, the unauthorized pilot is also at risk of damage or destruction of his/her aircraft based on the hazards present in the active restricted airspace.
-For all these reasons, it is important to know how to safely and legally navigate restricted areas.

 When questioning how to navigate restricted areas and whether you can fly into them, there are a few questions you will need to answer first.
 You must determine who the controlling agency is, when the restricted area is in use, what altitude restrictions are attached to the area, and decide whether you intend to fly VFR or IFR.